HamBrick327/Grooby/README.md

   -queue (lists the songs in the queue)

-  - up
+  -up
-  - down (these are admin only if you're self-hosting, but there isn't any actual code to detect admin so make that yourself)
+  -down (these are admin only if you're self-hosting, but there isn't any actual code to detect admin so make that yourself)

+  -jace (designed to make fun of my friend who constantly plays tiktoks during match queues)